cloudflare/roughtime/README.md

 We welcome pull requests for adding your Roughtime service to our list.
 Your PR should do the following:

-  * Add your server's configuration to `ecosystem.config`.
+  * Add your server's configuration to `ecosystem.json`.
 The list of servers will be alphabetized by the `"name"` field.

   * Add some information about your service to `ecosystem.md`.
 (This is also